nada3zz/TaskManagementSystem/README.md

 docker-compose up
 ```

-### Note that I attached postman collection illustrating the endpoint
+#### Note the attached postman collection documenting the endpoints